sketchplugins/plugin-directory/README.md

 - [PaintCode Code Generator](https://www.paintcodeapp.com/sketch), by PixelCut: Convert your Sketch drawings into Swift or Objective-C
 - [Atomic Sketch Plugin](https://atomic.io/sketch), by Atomic.io: Exports Sketch Files to Atomic
 - [Artboard presets for social media images](https://github.com/herrhelms/social-artboards-sketch), by herrhelms: This is a Plugin for Sketch App that adds artboard presets for the most common image dimensions of different social media platforms.
-- [sketch-repeat](https://github.com/keremciu/sketch-repeat), by Kerem Sevencan: This plugin helps you easily duplicate your objects to all Artboards.
+- [Sketch Repeat](https://github.com/keremciu/sketch-repeat), by Kerem Sevencan: This plugin helps you easily duplicate your objects to all Artboards.
-- [Todo-Sketch-Plugin](https://github.com/andrewdbass/todo-sketch-plugin), by Andrew Bass: simple tool to create todo notes for your sketch file
+- [Todo Sketch Plugin](https://github.com/andrewdbass/todo-sketch-plugin), by Andrew Bass: simple tool to create todo notes for your sketch file
 - [SizeArtboard](https://github.com/brendanmiller/sizeartboard), by brendan miller: Sketch Plugin for wrapping a new artboard around what you've selected
 - [Sharpen Images](https://github.com/axmsv/sharpen-images-sketch), by axmsv: Sharpen Images plugin allows to apply Sharpen filter to your image layers in Sketch.
 - [ImageExtractorSketch](https://github.com/mendyismyname/imageextractorsketch), by Mendy Seldowitz: Extract background fill image in Sketch